-If you claimed a housekeeper tax offset at item T1, and you did not have to reduce your tax offset because your spouse during any period they were your spouse, or you were eligible for family tax benefit (FTB) Part B, write your housekeeper tax offset at (e) table 10.
+If you claimed a housekeeper tax offset at item T1, and you did not have to reduce your tax offset because your spouse during any period they were your spouse, or you were eligible for family tax benefit (FTB) Part B or parental leave pay, write your housekeeper tax offset at (e) table 10.

-If you were required to reduce your claim, or were not entitled to claim, for a housekeeper tax offset because of FTB Part B. read on.
+If you were required to reduce your claim, or were not entitled to claim, for a housekeeper tax offset because of FTB Part B or parental leave pay, read on.

-Full-vear claim
+Full-year claim